These blueberry buttermilk muffins are fluffy, flavorful, and moist. Bursts of juicy blueberry are dotted throughout a soft and fluffy muffin base.

 Generously add the streusel on top of each muffin.

-Bake the muffins at 425°F/220°C for 5 minutes then turn the oven down to 350°F/180°C and continue baking for another 15 minutes or until the tops of the muffins are golden brown and spring back when lightly pressed in the center.
+Bake the muffins at 425°F/220°C for 5 minutes then turn the oven down to 350°F/180°C and continue baking for another 18-20 minutes or until the tops of the muffins spring back when lightly pressed.

-Remove them from the oven and let the muffins cool in the pan for 10 minutes before removing and placing them on a wire rack to cool to room temperature.
+Remove them from the oven and let the muffins cool in the muffin tin for 10 minutes before removing and placing them on a wire rack to cool to room temperature.

 Storing

-Leftover muffins can be stored at room temperature in an airtight container for up to 3 days.
-They can also be frozen for up to 3 months.
-Let them cool completely and place each muffin in a freezer-safe container or bag.
+Store leftover muffins at room temperature, covered for up to 3 days.
+Alternatively, freeze for up to 3 months.
+Let them cool completely, and place each muffin in a freezer-safe container or freezer bag.

 Thaw in the fridge or on the bench.
 The muffins can be rewarmed in the microwave or in the oven for 5 minutes at around 300°F/150°C for a fresh-baked muffin texture.